What is Earnings Per Share in the Stock Market?

 = ₹100,000 / (10,000 + 2,000) = ₹7.69 per share

 In this example, ₹10 is the Basic EPS per share and ₹7.69 is the diluted earnings per share.
-This means that the Diluted EPS takes into account the impact of potentially dilutive securities, resulting in a lower EPS than the Basic EPS.
+This means that the Diluted EPS considers the impact of potentially dilutive securities, resulting in a lower EPS than the Basic EPS.

 What is the Difference Between EPS and Adjusted EPS?

-When companies disclose their EPS (earnings per share) figures, they often use their net income numbers after adjusting the one-time profits.
-Such as losses from specific occurrences or earnings generated from the sale of business units.
+When companies disclose their EPS (earnings per share) figures, they often use their net income numbers after adjusting for one-time profits, such as losses from specific occurrences or earnings generated from the sale of business units.
 The outcome is known as adjusted EPS.

 Certain companies adjust their net incomes to enhance their earnings per share values.
 This can be achieved through alterations in accounting procedures for reported earnings or by engaging in substantial share buybacks.
 This may lead to an artificial inflation of their earnings per share values.
 Additionally, if non-recurring income components are not appropriately adjusted, it may result in an overstated earnings per share value.